 Unfortunately, the rise of omnichannel ordering for restaurants also led to more and more systems that work to promote specific improvements and services, including delivery through third parties.
 As independent systems, they were designed to offer an advantage, but they were not designed with integration in mind.
 Disparate third-party delivery systems also play a role in the creation of what operators, as noted by a study of Tacit customers, call “Tablet Hell.”
-As explained by a Tacit client: “We have the online ordering through our own app, and then, we have just about every delivery known to man that's on [tablets] delivering for us.
+As explained by a Tacit client: “We have an online POS system through our own app, and then, we have just about every delivery known to man that's on [tablets] delivering for us.
 I have locations that literally have six tablets sitting on the counter in one location, and they receive orders from all six.”

 Now, imagine the nightmare if a single tablet breaks, dies, or is simply not checked.
 Orders go unfilled, and customers grow irate.
 This is the onset of “Tablet Hell.”
 That’s not all.
 Omnichannel ordering also means customers can order from their own branded apps, so how are those orders routed to the kitchen?
 Do customers need to follow any other out-of-the-app processes to pay by credit or debit?
 If so, that’s an added complication, and in today’s world, convenience is the king of the restaurant industry.